 Q6: Is internet available at the house?

-A: Yes, JEMfriends provides internet and a home phone at each house for the use of the youth living there.
+A: Yes, JEMfriends provides internet at each house for the use of the youth living there.

 Q7: Is there a curfew at the house?

 A: No, there is not a curfew at the house.